-In many instances of gun violence, family members or friends noticed warning signs that shooters were at risk of harming themselves or others.
+In many instances of gun violence, family members or friends noticed warning signs that people close to them were at significant risk of harming themselves or others.
 In response to these tragedies, states have begun enacting lifesaving tools that can prevent gun tragedies before they occur.
-Extreme risk laws empower families, household members, or law enforcement officers to temporarily remove a person’s access to firearms before they commit violence.
+Extreme risk protection laws typically empower families, household members, and law enforcement agencies to petition courts for a civil (non-criminal) order to temporarily suspend a person’s access to firearms before they commit violence.

 Research suggests that there are warning signs observable to others before most acts of violence.